georgrybski/adatech-bookstore-exercise/README.md

 When modifying products, you will be prompted to insert the products ID, and will be prompted with the following menu:

-#### Seeing product list
+#### Viewing product list

-You can see the product list logged in as a customer or with the `admin` account.
+You can access the product list while logged in as a customer or with the `admin` account.

 Upon selecting the `1 - See product list` option, you will be prompted on what products you want to see.
 You can choose to see all products, all products from a category, or products from a specific genre/type within a category.

 ![See Products List - Toy Example](images/see-products-menu.png)